 That is why we propose that there should be a named point of contact for all of these things within your business.
-This could be someone who takes it as a part of their wider role, or perhaps, if you have a larger company, someone who is employed solely for this role.
+It could be someone who manages it as a part of their wider responsibilities, or perhaps if you have a larger company, someone who is employed solely for this role.

 What responsibilities should this person have?

 They should understand the capabilities and the features of the printers that you have in your business.
 This will include aspects such as scanning and faxing as well as copying and printing.
-They will become the go to person for any questions that arise, whether that be issues, suggestions or perhaps queries on whether or not the printer can perform a particular required task.
+They will become the go-to person for any questions that arise.

 Whilst this person should understand how to fix minor issues, such as a paper jam or replacing the toner, they should also know where to go if there are more serious problems or faults.
 They will be able to contact the right service team and arrange for someone to come out and fix the printer.

-Another important aspect of this role is to manage the printing supplies within the business.
-They should be responsible for keeping track on when the supplies are running low and then ordering them in to ensure that you are well stocked.
-They should be able to develop a relationship with the suppliers, not only to help them to make their orders, but also to try and ensure that you as a business are receiving the very best possible service.
+They should be able to develop a relationship with the suppliers, not only to help them to make their orders but also to try and ensure that you as a business are receiving the very best possible service.

-You may also ask this person to dispose of toner as and when it is required and keep on track of the service history for all the printing equipment that you may have in your business.
+You may also ask this person to dispose of used toner cartridges as and when required and keep on track of the service history for all the printing equipment that you may have in your business.

 Provide management information to help manage costs and efficiencies